sammyd/iOS8-day-by-day-book/manuscript/16-hiding-bars.md

 ![](images/16/thumbnail.png)

 Today's post is quite a short one - a snippet if you will, but that makes it no less interesting or useful.
-Back in iOS7, Safari introduced the ability to show and hide the navigation and tool bars by tapping or swiping.
+Back in iOS 7, Safari introduced the ability to show and hide the navigation and tool bars by tapping or swiping.
 This really allowed the content to shine through - reducing the proportion of the screen dedicated to less-useful chrome at appropriate times.

-In iOS8 the navigation controller has been updated with some additional properties which offer this functionality out-the-box.
+In iOS 8 the navigation controller has been updated with some additional properties which offer this functionality out-the-box.
 In today's post you'll learn about how to use it and how you can configure it to behave exactly as you want.

-There is a small accompanying project which is available in the iOS8 Day-by-Day repo on github at [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).
+There is a small accompanying project which is available in the iOS 8 Day-by-Day repo on github at [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).